mozilla/uniffi-rs/docs/manual/src/tutorial/Rust_scaffolding.md

 ### Setup for crates using only proc macros

 If you are only using proc macros, you can skip `build.rs` entirely!
-All you need to do is add this to the top of `lib.rs`:
+All you need to do is add this to the top of `lib.rs`
+NOTE: This function takes an optional parameter, the [`namespace`](../udl/namespace.md) used by the component.
+If not specified, the crate name will be used as the namespace.

 ```rust
 uniffi::setup_scaffolding!();